Who is Eligible?

 - Submit completed application to CSTEP Office and schedule an appointment with Program Coordinator at; 718-982-2005

-- Sign and adhere to all terms in CSTEP Student Agreement
+- Sign and adhere to all terms in the CSTEP Student Agreement

-- All students are to complete a research project upon graduation.
-Students are required to present their work at the CSTEP Statewide Student Conference.
-The College of Staten Island Undergraduate Conference and participate in various Science Competitions
+- All students are to complete a research project before graduation.
+Students participating in research are required to present their work at the CSTEP Statewide Student Conference, the College of Staten Island Undergraduate Conference as well as display their research and participate in various Science Competitions

-- Ph.D.
+- Graduate Students and Ph.D.
 Candidates are required to mentor and help prepare undergraduates for Science Competitions

 - All Students must commit and attend monthly CSTEP workshops